arturfil/leetcode-python/README.md

 I like to keep that strucutre that way when you move to other languages it's not that different.

-To allow your computer to run the run.sh script:
+To allow your computer to run the exec.sh script:
 ```
-chmod 755
+chmod 755 exec.sh
 ```

-To run the shell script I just press "./r" and tab so it autocompletes the run.sh script
+To run the shell script I just press "./e" and tab so it autocompletes the run.sh script